binaryphile/concorde/README.md

 A few points for understanding the template:

+-   any `source` or `require` statements come right after the shebang line

--   the first half only defines functions, up until `sourced && return`;
-    this is so the test framework can test those functions
+-   the first part of the script only defines functions, up until `sourced && return`; this is so the test framework can test those functions

--   strict mode is only enabled when the script is not sourced, i.e. when the script is run from the command line, since it comes after `sourced && return`
+-   the second part tests whether the script is being run or is being sourced and does three things if it is being run:

+    -   turn on strict mode

+    -   define and parse options

+    -   call the main function of the script

 -   the option definitions at the bottom are fed to `parse_options`, which places the defined options in a hash stored in `$__`, which is